 We maintain a Human Resources and Compensation Committee consisting of at least three independent Directors.
-The Human Resources and Compensation Committee currently consists of four directors, each of whom is independent within the meaning of the Applicable Rules, and each of whom satisfies any additional compensation committee membership requirements of the Applicable Rules.
-The members of our Human Resources and Compensation Committee are Messrs.
-Schultz and Gouin, and Mses.
-Lethbridge and Rubenstein.
-Mr. Schultz serves as the chair of the committee.
+The Human Resources and Compensation Committee currently consists of five directors, each of whom is independent within the meaning of the Applicable Rules, and each of whom satisfies any additional compensation committee membership requirements of the Applicable Rules.
+The members of our Human Resources and Compensation Committee are Mr. Sgro (Chair), Mr. Gouin, and Mses.
+Bueschkens, Lethbridge and Rubenstein.
 In affirmatively determining the independence of any director who serves on the Human Resources and Compensation Committee, the Board considered all factors specifically relevant to determining whether a director has a relationship to Algoma which is material to that director's ability to be independent from management in connection with the duties of a committee member, including, but not limited to: (i) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by Algoma to such director; and (ii) whether such director is affiliated with Algoma, a subsidiary of Algoma or an affiliate of a subsidiary of Algoma.

-Each member of the Human Resources and Compensation Committee has direct experience relevant to his responsibilities in executive compensation.
-Our Board has adopted a Human Resources and Compensation Committee charter setting forth the responsibilities of the committee, which are consistent with the Applicable Rules and include:
+Each member of the Human Resources and Compensation Committee has direct experience relevant to their responsibilities in executive compensation.
+Our Board has adopted a Human Resources and Compensation Committee charter setting forth the responsibilities of the committee, which are consistent with the Applicable Rules and include (but are not limited to):

-- . reviewing and making recommendations to the Board with respect to the compensation of directors of Algoma; - . reviewing and making recommendations to the Board with respect to the corporate goals and objectives relevant to the compensation of the Chief Executive Officer and evaluating the Chief Executive Officer's performance in light of those goals and objectives; - . reviewing and making recommendations to the Board with respect to the compensation of the Chief Executive Officer and, based on the recommendation of the Chief Executive Officer, the other members of the executive management group, including salary, incentive compensation plans, equity-based plans, the terms of any employment agreements, severance arrangements and change of control arrangements or provisions, and any special or supplemental benefits; - . recommending awards under the incentive compensation and equity-based compensation plans of Algoma; and - . from time to time, as appropriate, reviewing Algoma's policies on salary administration, pay and employment equity, basic incentive and total cash compensation, retirement benefits, and long-term incentives and recommending changes to the Board if appropriate.
+- reviewing and making recommendations to the Board with respect to the compensation of directors of Algoma; - considering recommendations from the Chief Executive Officer concerning the hiring and termination of senior executives, and ensuring that the Chief Executive Officer engages senior management with the necessary skills, knowledge, and experience to manage Algoma's affairs in a sound and responsible manner; - reviewing and making recommendations to the Board with respect to the corporate goals and objectives relevant to the compensation of the Chief Executive Officer and evaluating the Chief Executive Officer's performance in light of those goals and objectives; - reviewing and making recommendations to the Board with respect to the compensation of the Chief Executive Officer and, based on the recommendation of the Chief Executive Officer, the other executive officers of the Company (including, but not limited to, members of the executive management group), including salary, incentive compensation plans, equity-based plans, the terms of any employment agreements, severance arrangements and change of control arrangements or provisions, and any special or supplemental benefits; - recommending awards under the incentive compensation and equity-based compensation plans of Algoma; - approve and monitor compliance with any share ownership guidelines of the Company that are applicable to executive officers or directors; and - from time to time, as appropriate, reviewing Algoma's policies on salary administration, pay and employment equity, basic incentive and total cash compensation, retirement benefits, and long-term incentives and recommending changes to the Board if appropriate.